Copenhagen November 25-26, 2025

 In a world where technological innovation defines global influence, Europe must act decisively to stay competitive against major powers like the U.S. and China.
 This session explores how Europe can strategically position itself in the global innovation race by investing in critical technologies.

-• Jean-David Malo, Acting Director for ERA & Innovation, DG Research & Innovation
+Jean-David Malo, Acting Director for ERA & Innovation, DG RTD

 Moderator